 Best finished his star-crossed career with a testimonial at the national stadium of Windsor Park in 1988, 25 years after he was whisked away from Cregagh Boys by Manchester United.
 His last professional match, bizarrely for little Tobermore United against Ballymena in 1984, was his only one for any club from Northern Ireland.

 Though problems remain, significant improvements have been made in the domestic game.
 The Football For All campaign has laudably and bravely challenged sectarianism on the terraces.
 Best has been honoured with signature murals across town, and one of the city’s two airports named after him.
-Windsor Park has been revamped, stand by stand, ready for the 2015-16 season.
+Windsor Park was then revamped, stand by stand, for the 2015-16 season.

 Home to the national team for over a century, Windsor Park was built by record title-winners Linfield from south Belfast, whose rivals are Glentoran from east Belfast.
 Linfield’s ownership of and profits from the stadium give a financial lift other Belfast clubs crave, an advantage brought into focus when the Northern Ireland FA signed a century-long agreement to remain at Windsor Park in 1985.